Avian influenza A(H5N1): Prevention and risks

 Risks of getting avian influenza A(H5N1)

-The risk of infection is low for the general public who has limited contact with infected animals; those with close contact to infected animals are at increased risk, and should take appropriate precautions.
+The risk of infection is low for the general public who have limited contact with infected animals; those with close contact to infected animals are at increased risk, and should take appropriate precautions.

 Human infection with avian influenza A(H5N1) is rare.

-The predominant avian influenza A(H5N1) viruses now circulating globally among birds are different from earlier A(H5N1) viruses.
+The predominant avian influenza A(H5N1) viruses now circulating globally among birds and other animals are different from earlier A(H5N1) viruses.
 Avian influenza viruses continually change, which can affect how easily the virus spreads from birds to other animals, including humans, and also how severe illness is.

-While historically, the risk of infection was highest for those travelling to areas in Asia and Africa, avian influenza A(H5N1) has recently spread throughout Europe and North America and has been detected in parts of Central and South America.
+While historically, the risk of infection was highest for those travelling to areas in Asia and Africa, avian influenza A(H5N1) has recently spread throughout Europe and North America and has been detected in Central and South America, and Antarctica.
 In 2022, the virus became widespread across Canada through the migration of wild birds, and has affected many poultry farms and many different species of wild birds and other wildlife.
+Most recently, A(H5N1) has also been detected in livestock, such as dairy cattle and goats.

 There has only been one human case of A(H5N1) ever reported in Canada.
 A Canadian resident died of avian influenza A(H5N1) in early 2014 after returning from a trip to China, where they were likely infected.

-Avian influenza is not a food safety concern.
-There is no evidence that eating fully cooked commercial poultry or eggs could transmit avian influenza to humans.
+Avian influenza is not known to be a food safety concern.
+There is no evidence that eating fully cooked commercial poultry, eggs and meat could transmit avian influenza to humans.
+Milk and milk products that are pasteurized are also safe to consume.

-- Safe food handling practices such as handwashing and keeping poultry, meat, eggs and egg products separate from other food products to avoid cross contamination should be followed
+- Such practices include handwashing and keeping poultry, meat, eggs and egg products separate from other food products to avoid cross contamination.

 Who is most at risk